ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 if you downloaded a .vrm file, use UniVRM to convert it to prefab directly inside Unity https://github.com/vrm-c/UniVRM

-Editor environment requirement
+Editor version requirement
 -----------------------
-- URP 12
-- Unity 2021.3
+- Unity 2022.3

 ---------------------------
 Apply our shader to another model (2020-2 early version screenshots)